tomcritchlow/tomcritchlow.github.io/consulting.md

 *Example: Working with a large public media organization to create a unified strategy across their core business and recent acquisitions.
 Working closely with executive leaders to craft a coherent and clear strategy that is presented to the CEO and creates alignment across a variety of cross-functional initiatives.*

-### Executive Sparring
+### !& Sessions

-For leaders, executives and founders who are wrestling with ambiguity, executive sparring is 1:1 work to explore and clarify tensions around internal organizational issues, power & status within executives, and unblocking strategy and vision through clear-eyed sparring session.
-Sparring sessions are often a mixture of reflective analysis around the people involved, a strategic look at the strategic landscape and work to clarify internal vision and mission.
-The core of sparring is unblocking blocked executives.
+For leaders, executives and founders who are wrestling with ambiguity, executive sparring centered around "Yes!
+And..." is 1:1 generative work to explore and clarify tensions around internal organizational issues, power & status and unblocking strategy and vision through clear-eyed sparring session. *Yes!
+And...* sessions are often a mixture of opening up new ideas, reflective analysis around the people involved, a strategic look at the landscape and work to clarify internal vision and mission.
+The core focus is unblocking blocked executives.

 *Example: working with an executive tasked with setting up a new business unit to provide a sparring partner as the strategy takes shape as well as provide clarity on the roadmap*